-Labuan Financial Services Authority (Labuan FSA) is a statutory body under MOF, which is responsible for the development and administration of the Labuan International Business and Financial Centre (Labuan IBFC).
+Labuan Financial Services Authority (Labuan FSA) is a statutory body under MOF, that is responsible for the development and administration of the Labuan International Business and Financial Centre (Labuan IBFC).

-The key role of Labuan FSA is to license and regulate licensed entities operating within Labuan IBFC, and to ensure all such entities remain in compliance with internal and international best standards as adopted by the jurisdiction.
-This is to safeguard investors' interests as well as to maintain the soundness of the regulatory environment in Labuan IBFC.
+The key role of Labuan FSA is to licence and regulate licenced entities operating within Labuan IBFC, and to ensure all such entities remain in compliance with internal and international best standards as adopted by the jurisdiction.
+This is to safeguard investors' interests as well as maintain the soundness of the regulatory environment in Labuan IBFC.

-As the regulatory authority for Labuan IBFC, Labuan FSA is committed to maintain the position of Labuan IBFC as a well-regulated and reputable international financial centre, while the promotion of the centre is undertaken by Labuan IBFC Incorporated Sdn.
+As the regulatory authority for Labuan IBFC, Labuan FSA is committed to maintaining the position of Labuan IBFC as a well-regulated and reputable international financial centre, while the promotion of the centre is undertaken by Labuan IBFC Incorporated Sdn.
 Bhd.
-(Labuan IBFC Inc.), a wholly-owned subsidiary of Labuan FSA.
+(Labuan IBFC Inc.), a wholly- owned subsidiary of Labuan FSA.

-Labuan IBFC Inc. boasts a dedicated marketing team that works closely with the regulator, market players, and industry specialists in facilitating both global businesses that look at penetrating Asia, as well as Asian entities aiming to go global.
-Its ultimate aim is to ensure the sustainability of the centre, by ensuring that Labuan IBFC's key value propositions are understood as well as appreciated.
+Labuan IBFC Inc. has a dedicated marketing team that collaborates closely with the regulator, market players, and industry experts in facilitating both global businesses looking to penetrate Asia and Asian entities aiming to expand internationally.
+Its ultimate objective is to ensure the centre's sustainability by ensuring that Labuan IBFC's main value propositions are understood and valued.